Chemistry only

 H3PO4 |

-Ammonia being a base will "grab" hydrogen ions (H+) from substances e.g.
+Ammonia being a base will "grab" hydrogen ions (H+) from many substances such as acids and water, for example

 to form an alkaline solution called ammonium hydroxide.
 The